Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 The presence or absence of `MPD@minimumUpdatePeriod` SHALL be used to signal whether the MPD might be updated (with presence indicating potential for future updates).
 The value of this field indicates the maximum duration between MPD refreshes by the client.
 In other words, this is the validity duration of the present state of the MPD.

 Note: In practice, clients will also require some time to download and process an MPD update - a service should not assume perfect update timing.
 Conversely, a client should not assume that it can get all updates in time (it may already be attempting to buffer some [=media segments=] that were removed by an MPD update).

-If `MPD@minimumUpdatePeriod` is absent then `MPD@mediaPresentationDuration` SHALL be present.
-Both attributes MAY be present simultaneously to signal that the MPD might still receive updates but these updates will not introduce new [=periods=].

 In addition to signaling that clients are expected to poll for regular MPD updates, a service MAY publish in-band events to schedule MPD updates at moments of its choosing.